miso-lims/walkthroughs/_includes/project-new.md

 well as all of the entities associated with that project, such as the samples, libraries, pools, and runs.

-Once you create different entities for your project like _Samples, Libraries, Library Aliquots, Pools_ and _Runs_, you can view and search them on this page.
+Once you create different entities for your project like samples, libraries, library aliquots, pools, and runs, you can view and search them on this page.
 Each section can be expanded by clicking on its name or the arrow next to it.
 The tables under each section can be sorted by clicking the column header or searched using the field in the upper right.